syahraini/Process-Improvement/README.md

 ## Key Insights & Findings

-- **Approval Process Bottleneck**
+- **Approval Process Bottleneck (The Passive Wait)**
-  Finding: Approvers (Stage 1 and 2) account for **78% of the 13-day average cycle time**.
+  Finding: Approvers (Stage 1 and 2) account for 78% of the 13-day average cycle time.
-  Implication: Improvement efforts must target the wait time for human action — not system processing time.

-- **Manual Workflow Inefficiency**
-  Finding: The existing fragmented, manual data entry and validation process leads to high rework rates.
+  Implication: The core problem is passive waiting (not processing speed).
+The solution must implement a hard deadline and automated escalation.

+- **Intake Quality Failure**
+  Finding: Unstructured intake channels (Email, WA) are the source of 45.57% of all rework.
-  Implication: A centralized, automated intake and OCR validation system is required to shift the AP team’s focus to high-value exception handling.
+  Implication: A centralized, mandatory intake portal with tollgate validation is required to eliminate low-value exception handling and reduce the 14.12% rework rate.

+- **Solution — Escalation Logic**
+  Finding: Invoices frequently get stuck with an Approver due to a lack of defined deadlines.
+  Implication: The To-Be system must implement a 72-hour Timer Event to automatically trigger a reminder and subsequent escalation to the manager, enforcing accountability and eliminating the 13-day delay.

 - **Solution — Auto-Approval Bypass**
   Finding: The rigid 2-level approval policy for all invoices (including low-value ones) is a major contributor to the delay.
-  Implication: The To-Be system must implement Auto-Approval for invoices under **$1,000** with a successful 3-Way Match, eliminating the bottleneck without policy risk.
+  Implication: The To-Be system implements Auto-Approval for invoices under < $1,000 with a successful 3-Way Match, leveraging automation to achieve a Quick Win.

-- **Solution — Escalation Logic**
-  Finding: Invoices frequently get stuck with an Approver due to a lack of reminders or defined deadlines.
-  Implication: The To-Be system must implement a **48-hour Timer Event** to automatically trigger a reminder and subsequent escalation to the manager — enforcing accountability.

 ---

 ## Deliverables

-- Business Requirements Document (BRD)
-- As-Is & To-Be BPMN Diagram (visualizing the automated flow)
 - Project Charter
-- Timestamped Invoice Log
+- As-Is BPMN Diagram (Miro)
+- Data Analysis Report (cycle time, bottlenecks, SLA, Pareto)
+- Pain Points & Root Cause Summary
+- To-Be BPMN Diagram (Miro)
+- BRD (requirements + acceptance criteria)
-- Interview Notes
+- Executive Summary

 ---